Skip to Content

 My Wealthy Formula - How Average People Achieve Wealth

-In life there can be tangible metric, there can be intangible metric.
+In life, there can be tangible metrics, there can be intangible metrics.

-Intangible metrics are whether you have lead a fulfilling happy life.
-This is very subjective, so we differ to evaluating the tangible metric.
+Intangible metrics are whether you have led a fulfilling, happy life.
+These metrics are very subjective, so we would try to evaluate based on more tangible metrics.

-The key tangible metric here is whether we are doing well financially.
+The key tangible metric we should all focus on is whether we are doing well financially.

-Whenever someone suggested to you to do something, you got to ask whether it improves you financially today, if not tomorrow.
+Whenever someone suggests you do something, you got to ask whether it improves you financially today, if not tomorrow.

 In my wealth formula (explained in detail here), you will generate a lot of wealth if you

-3. whatever you have left between #1 and #2, that is your net cash flow/additional wealth capital/free cash flow.
-You deploy this to building wealth wisely
+3. Whatever you have left between #1 and #2, is your net cash flow/additional wealth capital/free cash flow.
+You should deploy this free cash flow to build wealth wisely

-If you repeat doing those 3 steps very well, you will be OK.
+If you repeat those three steps again and again, you will be OK.
 To dive deeper into the formula, you can read that article.

 Personal Free Cash flow